History of Southern Africa: Kingdom of Mutapa

 Mutota's son and successor, Nyanhewe Matope, extended this new kingdom into an empire encompassing most of the lands between Tavara and the Indian Ocean.
 This empire had achieved uniting a number of different peoples in Southern Africa by building strong, well-trained armies and encouraging states to join voluntarily, offering membership in the Great council of the Empire to any who joined without resistance.
 Matope's armies overran the kingdom of the Manyika as well as the coastal kingdoms of Kiteve and Madanda.
 By the time the Portuguese arrived on the coast of Mozambique, the Mutapa Kingdom was the premier state in the region.
 He raised a strong army which conquered the Dande area of the Tonga and Tavara.
 The empire had reached its full extent by the year 1480 CE a mere 50 years following its creation.

 Kingdom of Butua

 Prior to becoming a part of the Rozwi kingdom, the Togwa dynasty ruled the kingdom of Butua until 1683 CE.

-Torwa dynasty

-At Khami, the Kalanga people, along with people from Great Zimbabwe, founded the Torwa dynasty.